Summer Associate Program Overview

 EDGE interns will work directly with our intellectual property professionals and be exposed to our patent engineer, scientist and agent program.
 Under the guidance of highly skilled professionals in the industry, you will develop your research and writing acumen and become well-versed in the latest technologies and technical developments.
 Michael Best will assign an experienced Intellectual Property professional to mentor you, help you set goals, and ensure you have access to all of the tools necessary to be successful and benefit from your time spent in our EDGE program.
 At the end of your internship, you will receive a formal performance appraisal and feedback.

-Every paid EDGE internship offers:
+Each 10 week EDGE internship offers:

 - Formal goal-setting and evaluations

-- Challenging work assignments including patent research and writing
+- Challenging work assignments, including patent research and writing

 - Networking and social activities